A Reference to other Neuropathy Groups, Webpages in Australia.

 There are symptoms of autonomic neuropathy affecting my internal organs the bladder, urination hesitancy, loose or constipated

-bowels, Gastroparesis, irregular rapid heart rate, hypotension, impotence to name just a few!
-I have extreme
+bowels, Gastroparesis, irregular rapid heart rate, hypotension (105/55)), impotence to name just a few!
+I have

-muscle weakness in lower & upper limbs, loss of digital dexterity unable to grip objects.
+extreme muscle weakness in lower & upper limbs, and severe loss of digital dexterity, "unable to grip objects with my

 constant feeling around my feet, you don't know whether or not you are wearing socks).
 Pain NOT fully relieved by any